Skip to main content

 Available Sizes and Selection Guide

-Pleasant Hearth manufactures this firebox in three sizes to accommodate different opening dimensions and heat output requirements:
+Pleasant Hearth makes this firebox in three sizes so you can match it to your opening and the heat you want:

 Size Front Width Front Height Best Applications